Tom Clancy bibliography: Works by publication year

-Palestinian and former East German terrorists find a nuclear weapon that had been lost by Israel, and use it to attack the United States.
-This nearly triggers a war between the U.S. and the Soviet Union, due to the incompetence of the new President and his mistress with an anti-Ryan agenda.
-Ryan intervenes to avert the war.
+Palestinian and former East German terrorists conspire to bring the United States and Soviet Union into war by detonating a nuclear weapon lost by Israel.
+Ryan, now Deputy Director of Intelligence but ostracized by the U.S. president and his mistress, tries to avert the crisis.
 The 2002 film stars Ben Affleck as Ryan and Liev Schreiber as Clark, and changes the identity and motivation of the terrorists to neo-Nazis.